romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 > NOTE: Make sure that the interpreted origin is mentionned here.

+***Outcrop 1.4B***

-About 50 m away, we encounter the second outcrop of this stop (**Stop 1.4B**), which exhibits among the best examples of Opx-rich websterites and orthopyroxenites (type-4 pyroxenites of [Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064)).
+About 50 m away, we encounter the second outcrop of this stop; which exhibits among the best examples of Opx-rich websterites and orthopyroxenites (type-4 pyroxenites of [Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064)).
 It is noteworthy that this type is abundant in this area, often spatially associated with chromitites, while it is relatively rare in the rest of the *Herbeira* massif except, but to a lesser extent, in the lower dunite exposed in *Punta Robaliceira*.

 <img src="cabo-ortegal/fieldguide_figures/type4-outcrop.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_type4-outcrop**.
 Outcrops of coarse-grained type-4 pyroxenites in the upper dunite, near the massive chromitite outcrop.
 Photo credit: R. Tilhac.

 Type-4 pyroxenites exhibit the highest Mg# (and Cr#) and lowest Al<sub>2</sub>O<sub>3</sub> of all types of Cabo Ortegal pyroxenites.
 They are interpreted as the most primitive products of the low-Ca boninite parental to type-2 pyroxenites (and possibly also of the chromitites, as suggested by their spatial association with type-4 pyroxenites).
 Indeed, the combination of their Opx-rich and primitive characters cannot be reconciled with the ultra-calcic picrite inferred from type-1 pyroxenites.
-This interpretation is consistent with the highly variable REE compositions of their Cpx, comparable to the extremely depleted and enriched endmembers of type-2 pyroxenites.
+This interpretation is consistent with the highly variable REE compositions of their Cpx, comparable to the extremely depleted and enriched endmembers of type-2 pyroxenites (**Fig_REE-type2-4**).
 This is an expected chromatographic consequence of the lower modal proportions of Cpx in type-4 pyroxenites (_e.g._, Godard _et al._, 1995).

 <img src="cabo-ortegal/fieldguide_figures/orthopyroxenite-sample.png"
-style="max-width: 50%; max-height: 1000px; height: auto;"/>
+style="max-width: 75%; max-height: 1000px; height: auto;"/>

 **Fig_orthopyroxenite-sample**.
-Example of type-4 pyroxenite sample ([Tilhac, 2017](https://doi.org/10.25949/22281616.v1)).
+Fresh cut of a type-4 pyroxenite sample ([Tilhac, 2017](https://doi.org/10.25949/22281616.v1)).

-The field occurrence of type-4 pyroxenites is dominated by very coarse-grained pods or boudins that appear to be wrapped by the foliation of the host harzburgites (**Fig_type4-pods**).
+The field occurrence of type-4 pyroxenites is dominated by very coarse-grained pods or boudins that appear to be wrapped by the foliation of the host harzburgites (**Fig_orthopyroxenite-sample**; **Fig_type4-pods**).
 This observation may reflect a combination of a greater competence owing to their higher Opx content and the fact that they represent a later generation of pyroxenites (along with type 2), less affected by HT deformation.

 <img src="cabo-ortegal/fieldguide_figures/type4-occurrences.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>